blrobin2/blrobin2.github.io/_posts/2024-04-13-night-of-the-bloody-apes.md

 When Dr. Krallman returns to Julio, however, he promises Julio a full recovery.
 Dr. Krallan’s solution?
 A heart transplant, replacing his son’s heart with that of the gorilla he kidnapped from the zoo.

 The surgery is a success, but the side effects are unexpected.
-Julio transforms into a man-ape (a <a href="https://boxd.it/6g0Qv3">MANSTER</a> if you will) and goes on a rampage.
+Julio transforms into a man-ape (a <a href="https://boxd.it/6g0Qv3" target="_blank" rel="noopener">MANSTER</a> if you will) and goes on a rampage.

 And Lucy?
 Lucy wrestles literally with other wrestlers and metaphorically with her strength and the consequences of being a luchador.
 Oh, and she takes showers.